In recent years, an inclusive and diverse workplace culture has rapidly made its way to the top of any HR leader’s priority list.

-Saving culture from toxic teammates
+Protecting your culture from toxic influences

 Identifying toxic teammates

 Sometimes colleagues approach HR or managers about toxic teammates, but that may be after the damage is already done.
-Identifying problematic behaviors early will ensure that toxicity is contained before it affects other employees.
+Identifying problematic behaviors early will ensure that toxicity is contained before it affects other people.

 Some traits of toxic teammates are:

 How to deal with difficult or toxic employees